 The red cedar used for the fine joinery was cut from trees on Mr. Edward Cory's "Gostwyck" on the nearby Paterson River and brought by dray to Dalwood in 1830.
 Red cedar was also used to make the wine casks at Dalwood.

-Dalwood House is located within the grounds of the Wyndham Estate Winery at Dalwood Road, Dalwood NSW 2320.
+Dalwood House is located within the grounds of the Dalwood Estate (previously known as Wyndham Estate Winery) at Dalwood Road, Dalwood NSW 2320.

-Currently the Wyndham Estate Winery is not open to the general public (2016).
+Currently Dalwood Estate is open to the general public on weekends (2018).